Conceptual-Machines/magda-reaper/README.md

 - Join our community discussions
 - Check the documentation for common solutions

-## Model Selection Strategy for MAGDA
+## 🤖 Model Selection & Defaults

-MAGDA supports multiple OpenAI models for translating natural language into DAW commands.
-Based on extensive benchmarking, here are our recommendations:

-### Default Models
-- **General Reasoning Tasks:**
+MAGDA uses multiple OpenAI models for different stages of the pipeline.
+The defaults are:

-  - **Default:** `gpt-4.1-nano`
+- **Operation Identifier**: `gpt-4.1-nano` (fast, accurate reasoning)
-  - **Why:** Fast, cost-effective, and accurate for both simple and multi-step workflows.
-- **Specialized/Low-Latency Tasks:**
-  - **Default:** `gpt-4o-mini`
+- **Specialized Agents**: `gpt-4o-mini` (ultra-fast, cost-effective for DAW commands)
-  - **Why:** Extremely fast and efficient for straightforward or high-throughput operations.

-### Fallback and Customization
-- The client code can override the default model for any agent or task.
-- For complex, creative, or ambiguous tasks, consider using larger models (e.g., `gpt-4o`, `o3-mini`, `o1-pro`) as a fallback if the default model fails or produces invalid output.
+You can override the model for any agent or operation by passing a `model` parameter to the pipeline or agent call.
+For complex or creative tasks, you may use larger models (e.g., `gpt-4o`, `o3-mini`, `o1-pro`) as a fallback.

-### Summary Table
+### Model Summary Table
 | Model           | Latency | Token Usage | Cost | Reasoning | Recommended For         |
 |-----------------|---------|-------------|------|-----------|------------------------|
 | gpt-4o-mini     | ⭐⭐⭐    | ⭐⭐⭐        | ⭐⭐⭐ | ⭐         | All DAW tasks          |